 — Wayne Drehs, via ESPN.com

-For the fourth-year in a row for the 2019 season, a group of students known as ‘5 for Yell’ will jointly hold the roll as Yell Leaders for the Midnight Yell.
+For the fourth-year in a row for the 2019 season, a group of students known as ‘5 for Yell’ will jointly held the roll as Yell Leaders for the Midnight Yell.
 The program is trending toward being one of college football’s elite programs once again, just like they were back when D.X.
 Bible led the program at the turn of the 20th century.

 The Midnight Yell practice is a testament to Texas A&M University’s deeply-rooted past, and it will forever be a part of the country’s best atmosphere for college football.